Mohamed-Ahmed-12/qrcode-flask/README.md

     The app will be available at http://127.0.0.1:8000.

 Project Structure
 qrcode_generator/
 ├── Project/
 │   ├── __init__.py         # Flask app initialization
 │   ├── views.py            # Blueprint for QR code generation
 │   ├── templates/
 │   │   └── scan.html       # HTML template for user interface
 │   └── static/             # (Optional) Static files like CSS/JS
 ├── README.md               # Project documentation
 └── myvenv/                 # Virtual environment (not included in the repo)

-Usage
+Usage:
     Start the application using the instructions above.
     Navigate to http://127.0.0.1:8000/api/qrcode.
     Enter the URL or text you want to convert into a QR code.